vincbeaulieu/TinyScanner-Connector/README.md

 # To download the app:

-Downloading and unzipping the TinyScanner.zip file may results in a message saying "App is damaged and can’t be opened.
-You should move it to the Trash".
+Downloading and unzipping the TinyScanner.zip file may results in a message saying *"App is damaged and can’t be opened.
+You should move it to the Trash"*.
 <p align="center">
   <img src=".media/app-is-damage-message.png" alt="drawing" width="550"/>
 </p>